 One thing that was a stark contrast to America was the use, reuse, and even finding new uses for products until that product is destroyed and can be used no longer.
 Walking around the seedier parts of Shenzhen, I got my shoes repaired for a dollar.
 The rubber was becoming detached to the leather, and the rubber heel was frayed so much that there was a literal hole at the bottom.
 The man who fixed my shoes sang Christian songs in Chinese and was genuinely interested in where I came from and who I was.
 Not many tourists came around that part of town, much less get their shoes fixed.
 He seemed to be well known and respected, as everybody walking by knew who he was as they waved and acknowledged him.
 Through discussion, I learned that his entire life he was a repairer of goods, and goods appeared to be anything.
 From mechanical trinkets, such as watches, childrens toys, and shoes, he fixed it all.
 Recycling and reusing products, in my opinion, speaks more about a person than buying the nicest, newest gear.
 Obviously, at times, such as a job interview or presentation, you want to appear at your best.
 But in everyday life, I like to make an emotional connection to products I use everyday and try to not throw away products before they are completely expired.
 Many of my shirts I have been wearing since high school, the shoes I got repaired from this man are now five years old, and my current computer setup is still chugging along at six years old.

-The next city I visited was my girlfriend’s home city of Qingdao.
+The next city I visited was my friend’s home city of Qingdao.
 Qingdao is a port city that was colonized by the Germans and then the Japanese.
 It was obvious to me that it was a German-influenced city because of the large Christian church there, and a lot of the roofs inside the old part of town were colored red and western European style.
 Additionally, being a port city so close to Japan and Korea, a lot of trade is done here which means there is a lot of wealth to be had.

 This statue is a remembrance and celebration to the May Fourth Movement of 1919, where students all over China protested the colonization of their land by the Europeans and Japanese.
 The weak Republic of China government was in a bad situation to fight the colonization, as they were not quite industrialized yet and the people of China were so divided.
 The movement led to a lot of positive changes for China, as modern education finally became a priority, and many different radical ideas were spread throughout.
 The current People’s Republic has it’s roots in the May Fourth Movement, and this magnificent statue is a testament to that.